 Temporary Protected Status Extended for Hondurans

-WASHINGTON - Secretary of Homeland Security Janet Napolitano has extended Temporary Protected Status (TPS) for eligible nationals of Honduras for an additional 18 months, beginning Jan.
-6, 2012, and ending July 5, 2013.
+WASHINGTON—Secretary of Homeland Security Janet Napolitano has extended Temporary Protected Status (TPS) for eligible nationals of Honduras for an additional 18 months, beginning July 6, 2013, and ending Jan.
+5, 2015.

-Current Honduran beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs from Nov.
-4, 2001through Jan.
-5, 2012.
-U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible when the 60-day re-registration period begins.
-Applications will not be accepted before Nov.
-4, 2011.
+Current Honduran beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs from April 3, 2013, through June 3, 2013.
+U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible once the 60-day re-registration period begins.
+Applications will not be accepted before April 3, 2013.

-The 18-month extension also allows TPS re-registrants to apply for a new Employment Authorization Document (EAD).
-Eligible Honduran TPS beneficiaries who request an EAD and meet the re-registration deadline will receive a new EAD with an expiration date of July 5, 2013.
-USCIS recognizes that all re-registrants may not receive their new EADs until after their current EADs expire.
-Therefore, USCIS is extending the current TPS Honduras EAD bearing a Jan.
-5, 2012, expiration date for an additional six months.
+The 18-month extension also allows TPS re-registrants to apply for a new employment authorization document (EAD).
+Eligible Honduran TPS beneficiaries who request an EAD and meet the re-registration deadline will receive a new EAD with an expiration date of Jan.
+5, 2015.
+USCIS recognizes that some re-registrants may not receive their new EADs until after their current EADs expire.
+Therefore, USCIS is automatically extending current TPS Honduras EADs that have a July 5, 2013, expiration date for an additional six months.
 These existing EADs are now valid through Jan.
 5, 2014.

-TPS applicants may request that USCIS waive any or all fees by filing a Request for Fee Waiver, Form I-912, or by submitting a personal letter requesting these fees be waived.
-Failure to submit the required filing fees or a properly documented fee waiver request will result in the rejection of the TPS application.
+TPS applicants may request that USCIS waive any fees by filing a Form I-912, Request for Fee Waiver, or by submitting a personal letter requesting these fees be waived.
+Failure to submit the required filing fees or a properly documented fee waiver request will result in rejection of the entire TPS application.